Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: The geometric foundation of photon propagation

 To study photon propagation, we employ the geometric optics approximation.
 We introduce a perturbation $f_{\mu\nu}$ representing the propagating photon field on top of the background field $F_{\mu\nu}$, such that the total field is $F_{\mu\nu} + f_{\mu\nu}$.
 Under the eikonal approximation, the perturbation propagates as a rapidly oscillating wave $f_{\mu\nu} = \bar{f}_{\mu\nu} e^{i \theta}$, where $k_{\mu} = \partial_{\mu} \theta$ is the wave vector.

 Linearizing the field equations \eqref{1.5} with respect to the perturbation yields a wave equation for the photon.
 The non-linearity of the Lagrangian results in the background field acting as an effective medium.
 The principal part of this linearized equation leads to the Fresnel equation for the wave vector $k_{\mu}$ \cite{Boillat:1970gw}.
-Critically, the non-trivial dependence of $\mathcal{L}$ on $F$ and $G$ causes the Fresnel equation to factorize into two distinct dispersion relations, corresponding to two polarization modes (denoted by $\pm$).
+Critically, the non-trivial dependence of $L$ on $F$ and $G$ generically yields a quartic Fresnel equation that factorizes into the product of two quadratic dispersion relations, corresponding to two polarization modes (denoted by $\pm$).
+In exceptional models (notably Born-Infeld electrodynamics) the two quadratics coincide so the Fresnel polynomial is a perfect square; in that case there is \emph{no} vacuum birefringence (a single effective light cone shared by both polarizations) \cite{Boillat:1970gw,Obukhov:2002xa,Guzman-Herrera:2024fkg}.
 The factorization implies that photons do not traverse the null geodesics of the background metric $g_{\mu\nu}$ (Eq. \eqref{1.1}).
 Instead, they follow the null geodesics of polarization-dependent effective metrics, denoted $g_{\mu\nu}^{\text{eff}, \pm}$.

-To explicitly derive these metrics, we utilize the formalism established by Novello -\textit{et al}. and De Lorenci -\textit{et al}. \cite{Novello:1999pg,DeLorenci:2000yh}.
-For a background geometry defined by Eq. \eqref{1.3} with radial fields, the cross-terms in the Fresnel equation vanish, and the effective metric tensor diagonalizes.
+To explicitly derive these metrics, we utilize the formalism established by Novello \textit{et al.} and De Lorenci \textit{et al.} \cite{Novello:1999pg,DeLorenci:2000yh}.
+For a background geometry defined by Eq. \eqref{II.2} with radial fields, the cross-terms in the Fresnel equation vanish, and the effective metric tensor diagonalizes.
 The contravariant components for the two polarization modes are given by:

 where $\Lambda_{\pm}$ are the eigenvalues of the polarization tensor, which encapsulate the non-linear self-interaction of the field.
 These eigenvalues are functions of the field invariants and the Lagrangian derivatives: